agility/CustomFields/README.md

 ![custom field input form customization](screenshots/custom-field-input-form-customization.png?raw=true "Input Form Customization File")

+### DEMO
-**`EXAMPLE`** - You can load and evaluate a handful of custom fields defined in this repository by setting your **Custom Fields Script URL** to `https://agility.github.io/CustomFields/custom-fields.js`.
+You can load and evaluate a handful of custom fields defined in this repository by setting your **Custom Fields Script URL** to `https://agility.github.io/CustomFields/custom-fields.js`.

 #### Custom Fields JS File Format
 This file is comprised of one or more custom field function declarations and its registration.